FG-46

 The FG-46 (a.k.a.
-EPKM and SpaB-170) is a Chinese spin stabilized solid rocket motor burning HTPB.
+EPKM and SpaB-170) is a Chinese spin stabilized solid rocket motor burning HTPB-based composite propellant.
 It was developed by China Hexi Chemical and Machinery Corporation (also known as the 6th Academy of CASIC) for use in the Long March 2E on GTO missions.
 It first flew as a prototype SPTS-M14 on July 16, 1990 on the Badr A mission.
 It had its first commercial mission orbiting the AsiaSat 2 on November 28, 1995 and exactly one month later, on December 28 its second and last mission for EchoStar 1.

 It has a total nominal mass of 6001 kg, of which 5444 kg is propellant load and its burn out mass is 529 kg.
 It has an average thrust of 190 kN with a specific impulse of 292 seconds burning for 87 seconds, with a total impulse of 1.589 MN.
 It is spin stabilized at 40 rpm and the propellant mass can be reduced by up to 350 kg eight months before launch or up to 15 kg on the launch site.